-‘Roman-fleuve’ is Charlie Godet Thomas’s first solo exhibition in Switzerland and his second with the gallery, with new works exploring visual poetry and the connections between the autobiographical, the tragic and the humorous.
+Charlie Godet Thomas’ first solo exhibition in Switzerland and his second with the gallery, explores visual poetry, the bridge between language and signage, and the connections between the autobiographical, the tragic and the humorous.

-In this new body of work, produced in part in-situ in Basel, Thomas continues his focus on the poetic, drawing influence from the constrained writing techniques of the Ouvroir de Literature Potentielle and the written works of Édouard Levé.
+In ‘Roman–fleuve’, Thomas continues to focus on the written and the importance of positive and negative space in poetry, drawing influence from a range of sources such as the constrained writing techniques of the Ouvroir de Littérature Potentielle and the written works of Édouard Levé.